 - PhD research project throughout years 1-4

 For each student, a Personal Development Plan (PDP) will be developed at the beginning of year 1 comprising a rich programme of taught modules, training courses and events.
 This will take the specific goals of the selected PhD topic and the student’s academic background into account.
-Students will be expected to complete four core modules in the first year and two specialist modules (that are most relevant to their research) in the second year.
+Students will be expected to complete four core modules (selected from five) in the first year and two specialist modules that are most relevant to their research in the second year.
 The core modules are:

 - Machine Learning